 Management Tips: 3 Strategies for Delivering Bad News to Your Team

 There comes a time for every employer when you’re forced to deliver bad news to your staff.
 We all know that telling someone something that they don’t want to hear is never an easy task.
-However, there are certain ways to ensure that the process goes as smoothly as possible.
+Use these 4 tips to ensure that the process goes as smoothly as possible.

 While it may seem strange to write out a script, jotting down a few notes in advance of delivering the news can help you organize your thoughts.
 Deciding what you’re going to say will help you stay focused during the encounter.
 You don’t need to bring your notes with you, but having a plan for how you’ll approach the situation will really help guide you through.